wikar/wikar.github.io/_posts/2022-07-15-flatcar-bare-metal-simple-installation-guide.markdown

 Now you should be able to ssh into your freshly installed [Flatcar Container Linux](https://flatcar-linux.org/) instance.

-Full Flatcar documentation is found [here](https://flatcar-linux.org/docs/latest).
+Full documentation is found [here](https://flatcar-linux.org/docs/latest).

 Good luck!